parsiya/parsiya.net/content/post/2020/2020-02-06-documentation-sysadmins/index.markdown

 3. At least one person outside the target audience.

 # 5. Documentation Strategy
-What if there’s no documentation and no policy?
+What if there's no documentation and no policy?

-1. Identify what’s necessary.
+1. Identify what's necessary.
     1. For a week or two write down anything you need to do.
-2. Identify what’s available.
+2. Identify what's available.
     2. Gather everything that is available and categorize it.
     3. Can you reuse anything here for tasks in the last step?
         1. Re-examine it and revise it if needed.